How To Reduce The Stress of Buying and Selling a House

 Preparation is key

-But no matter how well you plan, something will always wrong.
-If you let it get to you, your stress levels will just go through the roof.
+But no matter how well you plan, something will consistently go wrong.
+If you let it get to you, your stress levels will go through the roof.

-Psychologist Dr Sandi Mann says it helps to remind yourself about the positive reasons behind your move.
-She also recommends giving yourself a bit of TLC.
+Psychologist Dr Sandi Mann says it helps to remind yourself of the positive reasons behind your move and to give yourself a bit of TLC.

 That said, one of the most stressful aspects of selling your house is the steady stream of strangers traipsing through your home on viewings.